Shifu: Etymology

 "Shifu" is in fact the English spelling of two similar but distinct Chinese words (师傅 (shīfù) and 师父 (shīfu)).
 The only phonetic difference between the two words is the tone of the second syllable.
 Because English is not a tonal language, in English texts the two words are usually written the same way.
 Even among native speakers of Chinese, the words are pronounced so similarly and have such similar meanings, the precise difference between the two is sometimes unclear.

 The first word (师傅 (shīfù)) is made up of syllables meaning "teacher" and "mentor", and is used by an apprentice speaking to their mentor.
 Shifu (师傅 (shīfù)) historically referred to master craftsmen.
 However, by the late twentieth century, artisans no longer occupied the same place of reverence they once did.
 Shifu is therefore less widely used in the shift towards an industrial and service economy.
 Alternatively, it is used as a respectful form of address for skilled tradespeople, such as pharmacists, and workers in various trades like construction, plumbing, carpentry, welding, and electrical work, as well as technicians in fields like telecommunications and mechanics.
 In Mainland China during the Cultural Revolution, shifu was sometimes adopted as a substitute for "comrade" (同志, tóngzhì) to refer to any stranger.

 The second term (师父 (shīfu)) replaces the syllable meaning "mentor" with one meaning "father".
 It can also be used to address a teacher, but the substitution lends it a more intimate tone and indicates a heightened level of respect.
 It has an association with religion, because Buddhist monks, Confucian scholars and Taoist priests often establish master/apprentice-like relationships with initiates and are addressed with this term.

 Although a martial arts shifu may establish a Master-Apprentice type of relationship with certain students, the Chinese characters used for the term do not imply 'Mastery'.
-Rather, the characters mean either 'expertise with teaching ability' (shīfù 師傅) in the case of a professional, or 'teaching as a father would' (shīfù 師父) in the case of a martial arts instructor.
+Rather, the characters mean either 'expertise with teaching ability' (shīfù 師傅) in the case of a professional, or 'teaching as a father would' (shīfu 師父) in the case of a martial arts instructor.